Microbiologist, Kaimātai koiora mororiki

 - analyse biological samples

-- research diseases or parasites
+- study diseases and parasites

-- monitor environmental impacts of production or development activities
+- monitor environmental impacts

 Investigative